 The Joseph Group Capital Management

 The Joseph Group Capital Management has a $500,000 minimum asset requirement.
 The firm is fee-only.
-The firm's staff includes three certified financial planners (CFPs), two chartered financial analysts (CFAs), one chartered advisor in philanthropy (CAP), two chartered alternative investment analysts (CAIAs), one qualified kingdom advisor (QKA), one certified public accountant (CPA), one chartered retirement planning counselor (CRPC), one certificate in investment performance management (CIPM), one chartered retirement plans specialist (CRPS) and one chartered financial counselor (ChFC).
+The firm's staff includes certifications such as certified financial planner (CFP), chartered financial analyst (CFA), chartered advisor in philanthropy (CAP), chartered alternative investment analyst (CAIA), qualified kingdom advisor (QKA), certified public accountant (CPA), chartered retirement planning counselor (CRPC), certificate in investment performance management (CIPM), chartered retirement plans specialist (CRPS) and chartered financial counselor (ChFC).